-Trade with Europe was picking up steam in the 14th century, and as Egyptian merchants entered Southern Europe, they had a new game to share – and sell.
-While playing cards back then were made by hand, making them quite expensive and “elitist” in some circles, they were still extremely popular.
+Trade with Europe picked up in the 14th century, and when Egyptian merchants came to southern Europe, they had a new pack to share – and sell.
+Playing cards were then hand-made, which made them quite expensive and “elitist” in some circles, but were still extremely popular.

-The concept of an easy, portable and endlessly amusing game caught on in Europe, and with the advent of the Gutenberg printing press (1440), large-scale production of playing cards made them even more accessible to the common people.
-Essentially, playing cards were one of the first true “trends” of popular culture as we know it today.
+The concept of a simple, portable and endlessly amusing game took hold in Europe, and with the advent of the Gutenberg printing press in 1440, the large-scale production of playing cards made them even more accessible to the common people.
+Essentially, cards were one of the first real “trends” of popular culture as we know it today.

-While there is no definitive record of which “card games” were played back then, most scholars assume that the games had somewhat similar rules or guidelines to our games today, as even 600 years ago, those decks of playing cards might seem very familiar to us in the 21st century!
+Although there is no definitive record of what “card games” were played at the time, most scientists assume that the games had similar rules or guidelines to our current games, because even 600 years ago, these card games might seem very familiar to us in the 21st century!

 The Imagery of Playing Cards

 One of the coolest things about playing cards is their incredible diversity.
 Over the centuries, there have been tens of thousands of different designs and variations in terms of colors, colors, figure placements, characters, scenes, and even social intentions.

 Playing cards were bawdy, socially critical, informative, and even considered “fine art” at different points in their history.
 In a way, playing cards have always reflected the cultures they came from, which also explains the origin of the suits, as well as the face cards!

 How Suits Came to Be